Brewster35/365DataEntityList/README.md

 It works by populating a table with the metadata in a batch job which can then be downloaded as an Excel file.

+This software is supplied for free "as is" and no warranty is given or implied.
+It has only been tested on environments where there is no ISV code - I would hope that any data entities supplied in ISV models would be picked up by this software.

 > **Installation**

 Create a new folder called "models" on the C drive and copy the model file into it.